Joonpark13/sans-serif/README.md

   topic: string,
   descriptions: array of description objects,
   instructors: array of strings (where each string is an instructor name),
-  schedule: array of schedule objects,
+  schedules: array of schedule objects,
   * associatedClasses: array of associated class objects }
 ```